InserirAquiNome/crypto/cold_storage_wallet_free_and_more.md

 This setup will need two USB memory sticks.
 One with size > 16GB and other of any size you want.

-  * USB memory stick > 16GB
+  * USB memory stick > 16GB, and in this tutorial I will call it the OS USB.
-  * USB memory stick of any size
+  * USB memory stick of any size, and in this tutorial I call it the transfer USB.
-  * One computer e.g: laptop or desktop
+  * One computer e.g: laptop or desktop.

 ## Setup